 Historically Black Colleges and Universities have played a vital role in American history.
 Originally created to provide educational opportunities for African Americans after the Civil War, more than 100 HBCUs are still open and thriving today.

-Since 2009, Rice Capital Access Program has facilitated over $1.2 billion in direct loans for public and private higher education institutions through the program.
+Since 2009, Rice Capital Access Program has facilitated 60 direct loans for public and private higher education institutions through the program totaling $2.8 billion.